AhmadHatziq/data-science-nanodegree/disaster-response-pipeline/README.md

     - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/MESSAGES.db models/classifier.pkl`

-2. Run the following command in the app's directory to run your web app.
+2. Run the following command in the app's directory to run the Flask web app.
-    `python run.py`
+    `python app/run.py`